MobileChromeApps/mobile-chrome-app-samples/iaptest/README.md

 # In-App Purchases Test App

-This app provides test purchases for Android and iOS.
+This app provides test purchases for Android and iOS based on the [google.payments chorme-cordova plugin](https://github.com/MobileChromeApps/mobile-chrome-apps/tree/master/chrome-cordova/plugins/google.payments).

 Users can purchase consumable and non-consumable products and attempt to purchase non-existent and unavailable products.